Jacob Zuma’s nine lives: How South Africa’s ex-president keeps coming back

 The same year, the ANC won the country’s general elections and Zuma – as leader of the party – was sworn in as president on May 9.

 As South Africa was readying to host the 2010 World Cup, news broke that Zuma was in an affair with the 39-year-old daughter of Irvin Khoza, the chair of the event organising committee.
+He had his 20th child from the relationship.

 HIV/AIDS activists criticised Zuma’s actions, and some in the country called for him to be fired.

-Zuma, who had three wives, publicly apologised for the affair and for having his 20th child from the relationship.
+Zuma, who had three wives, publicly apologised for the affair.
 He faced anger from the ANC which had made him promise earlier to not embarrass the party in sex scandals after his rape trial.

 2013: Zumaville